 Each of the High Risk Network corridors was evaluated to identify proven safety treatments, or countermeasures, that can reduce the common crashes identified by the Systemic Safety analysis.
 At locations that had a high number of crashes, the team completed two additional analyses: 1) a review of five years of crash data (2016-2020) to identify contributing patterns, and 2) Highway Safety Manual analysis to identify a location's Level of Service of Safety, which quantifies a location's potential for crash reduction.
+Appendix E includes a summary of the crash data review and Appendices F and G include summaries of the Highway Safety Manual analysis.
 Figure 12 shows the locations where the project team completed Highway Safety Manual analysis.